danferri/stackoverflowers-desafio02-stackovershop/README.md

 /plants - To create a new plant in the database.

-/plants - To create a new plant type in the database.
+/plants - To create a new plant type in database.

 ```